 CalEnviroScreen 3.0 Scores: Filter and see the distribution of eligible sites based on the CalEnviroScreen 3.0 percentile of the census tract the site resides in.

-Combined Capacity Potential (MW): Filter and see the distribution of eligible sites based on the combined total of the low estimate of parking lot generation potential and rooftop solar generation capacity potential (MW).
+Combined Solar Potential (MW): Filter and see the distribution of eligible sites based on the combined total of the low estimate of parking lot generation potential and rooftop solar potential (MW).

 Local Population Offset: Filter and see the distribution of eligible sites based on the estimate of households within census block group where total electricity usage could be offset by the low estimate combined solar potential.